emscripten-core/emscripten/site/source/docs/compiling/WebAssembly.rst

     LLVM optimization passes by default, even if using LLVM IR in object files;
     for that you must pass ``--llvm-lto 1``.

-* `wasm-ld`, the linker used by the wasm backend, requires librarys (`.a` archives) to continue symbol indexes.
+* `wasm-ld`, the linker used by the wasm backend, requires libraries (`.a` archives) to contain symbol indexes.
 This matches the behaviour the native GNU linker.
 While `emar` will create such indexes by default, native tools such as GNU `ar` and GNU `strip` are not aware of the WebAssembly object format and cannot create archive indexes.
-In particular if you run GNU `strip` on an archive file contains WebAssembly abject files it will remove the index which makes the archive unusable at link time.
+In particular, if you run GNU `strip` on an archive file that contains WebAssembly object files it will remove the index which makes the archive unusable at link time.

 * Also see the `blocker bugs on the wasm backend <https://github.com/emscripten-core/emscripten/projects/1>`_, and the `wasm backend tagged issues <https://github.com/emscripten-core/emscripten/issues?utf8=✓&q=is%3Aissue+is%3Aopen+label%3A"LLVM+wasm+backend">`_.